coreos/rpm-ostree/design/rojig.md

 We've already stated that a primary design goal is to preserve the "image" functionality by default.
-Further, let's assume that we have an OSTree commit, and we want to point it at a set of RPMs to use as the jigdo source.
+Further, let's assume that we have an OSTree commit, and we want to point it at a set of RPMs to use as the rojig source.
 The source OSTree commit can have modified, added to, or removed data from the RPM set, and we will support that.
 Examples of additional data are the initramfs and RPM database.